atahmeed/Scikit-Learn-workshop/README.md

 ## Contents covered in this workshop

--Basics of Linear Regression
+Basics of Linear Regression

--Basic Idea of Classificaion
+Basic Idea of Classificaion

--Idea of overfitting and Underfitting
+Idea of overfitting and Underfitting

--Regularization
+Regularization

--Optimization.
+Optimization.
 (Gradient Decent)

--Introduction to various types of classifiers
+Introduction to various types of classifiers

-	-K-nearest Neighbors Classifier
+	K-nearest Neighbors Classifier

-	-Support Vector Machine
+	Support Vector Machine

-	-Logistic Regression
+	Logistic Regression

-	-Decision Tree
+	Decision Tree

--Pipelining
+Pipelining

--Hyper-parameter Tuning with GridSearch
+Hyper-parameter Tuning with GridSearch

--Pipelining and gridsearch
+Pipelining and gridsearch

 ## Some Notebooks are included here.

--Linear Regression -> Covering how to fit a linear regressor model on a data from Kaggle
+Linear Regression -> Covering how to fit a linear regressor model on a data from Kaggle

--Linear with Regularization -> Covering Regularization (Specifically Ridge regression)
+Linear with Regularization -> Covering Regularization (Specifically Ridge regression)

--Logistic Regression -> Applying Logistic Regression on Iris dataset of sklearn
+Logistic Regression -> Applying Logistic Regression on Iris dataset of sklearn

--Hand Written Digit -> Covers classification of image data with pixel values with KNeighbor Classifier and also application of pipeline and gridSearch.
+Hand Written Digit -> Covers classification of image data with pixel values with KNeighbor Classifier and also application of pipeline and gridSearch.